 A study published last year by the Institute of Alcohol Studies in the United Kingdom found that children may be distressed, embarrassed or otherwise negatively impacted when parents drink even a “low level” of alcohol.
 “That this effect starts at the stage when parents are tipsy, rather than being drunk, is possibly a surprising finding… However, it suggests that the way in which parents and their children view episodes of ‘tipsy’ drinking is quite different.”
 Further research shows that parents who exhibit favorable attitudes toward drinking alcohol will more likely raise children who will begin drinking as adolescents.

-There are lots of ways to reduce violence without gun control such as better policing methods, and regulating alcohol is one of the more methods that is so counter-intuitive that few people think of it.
-As German points out at the above links, there are lots of practical ways to reduce alcohol use that would save more lives than gun control.
-There is no need to go all the way to prohibition to be effective just like there is no need for gun regulations to go all the way to prohibition.
-Sensible alcohol regulations may be politically impossible due to opposition from the alcohol lobby (much like gun regulations are opposed by the gun lobby), but hardly anyone has tested the alcohol issue because most people aren’t as frightened by alcohol as they are by guns and they just don’t care.
+There are lots of ways to reduce violence without gun control such as better policing methods, and regulating alcohol is so counter-intuitive that few people think of it.
+As German points out at the above links, there are lots of practical ways to reduce alcohol use that would save more lives than the kind of gun control that is politically feasible in the US.
+There is no need to go all the way to prohibition of alcohol to be effective just like there is no need for gun regulations to go all the way to prohibition.
+Sensible alcohol regulations may be politically difficult due to opposition from the alcohol lobby (much like gun regulations are opposed by the gun lobby), but hardly any groups are pushing for alcohol restrictions.
+Perhaps it is because people aren’t as frightened by alcohol as they are by guns and so alcohol produces a lot less emotional salience than guns.

 Guns are a lot scarier looking and dramatic than alcohol, but you should be more frightened of alcohol.

 Of course, if your real goal is to repeal the Second Amendment, then focusing on the dangers of shooters and especially mass shooters has repeatedly proven to be an effective way to get countries to restrict gun access.
-The gun industry thinks that fear of gun violence will increase gun sales, but it also provided the impetus for all other developed nations to restrict gun access such as by requiring a licence to buy or operate a gun (like a driver’s license).
+The gun industry thinks that fear of gun violence will increase gun sales, but it also provided the impetus for all developed nations (except the US) to restrict gun access by requiring a license to buy or operate a gun.
+The same kind of fears of violent deaths in the streets led to mandatory driver’s licenses and numerous other restrictions on driving.